ray-x/navigator.lua/README.md

 Plug 'ray-x/guihua.lua', {'do': 'cd lua/fzy && make' }
 Plug 'ray-x/navigator.lua'

+" Plug 'hrsh7th/nvim-compe' and other plugins you commenly use...

-" optional if you need treesitter symbol support
+" optional, if you need treesitter symbol support
 Plug 'nvim-treesitter/nvim-treesitter', {'do': ':TSUpdate'}

 call plug#end()

-lua <<EOF
-local nvim_lsp = require('lspconfig')
-require'navigator'.setup()
+" No need for rquire('lspconfig'), navigator will configure it for you lua <<EOF require'navigator'.setup()
 EOF

 ```

-Generally speaking, you could remove most part of your lspconfig.lua and use the hooks in navigator.lua
+Generally speaking, you could remove most part of your lspconfig.lua and use the hooks in navigator.lua.
+As the
+navigator will bind keys and handler for you.
+The lsp will be loaded lazily based on filetype.

 ## Dependency